bduranvinet/SENTINEL-ed/README.md

 ## SENTINEL introduction

 In particular, SENTINEL is an integrated tool for CRISPR-based environmental biosurveillance (CRISPR-eBx).
-SENTINEL currently leverages ADAPT (Activity-informed Design with All-inclusive Patrolling of Targets) [article here](https://www.nature.com/articles/s41587-022-01213-5).
+SENTINEL currently leverages [ADAPT](https://www.nature.com/articles/s41587-022-01213-5) (Activity-informed Design with All-inclusive Patrolling of Targets) [article here].
 ADAPT is an end-to-end trained artificial intelligence with ~19,000 guide-target pairs, ultimately providing a robust and comprehensive platform for target discovery in the environmental nucleic acid field that can accelerate environmental biosurveillance of emergent biosecurity threats or aid endangered species detection.
 ADAPT designs are trained to be highly sensitive and specific, with well-established command options that enable high customization for a flexible assay design for the user.
 ADAPT designs are also scalable and can be locally deployed.

 This ADAPT platform will provide suitable ranked guide-target pairs for the given target (set of primers and a spacer sequence).